 The Internet has become so integrated into our daily lives that we rarely reflect upon how drastically the world has changed.
 Now more than ever, brands and individuals have access to tools to achieve beyond what would have been thought possible compared to the world just two decades ago.

-Global Export Marketing Just Works
+Digital Marketing For Exporters Just Works

 Maybe this was more of a case of serendipity, but we began export marketing accidentally.
 Starting with our first foreign client from Australia, we used our experiences to eventually help clients in countries such as Costa Rica, Germany, Hong Kong, Russia, South Africa, and the United Kingdom.

-Along the same line, we started helping our U.S.-based clients sell overseas to over 100 countries worldwide.
+Along the same line, we started helping our U.S.-based clients sell overseas to over 150 countries worldwide.
 Each marketplace has its own distinct challenges, but we were able to find success for clients in industries from luxury watches to higher education.

-One example I often think about is what we achieved with Wheeling Truck Center, a retailer specializing in heavy-duty truck parts with no prior exporting experience.
+One example I often think about is what we achieved with Legacy Truck Center, a retailer specializing in heavy-duty truck parts with no prior exporting experience.
 In just under 5 years, Wheeling Truck Center sold truck parts in 94 different countries and was awarded the Presidential “E” Award for exporters in 2014.

 Once we saw the success our clients were having, we started exploring the exporting marketing mix more seriously.
 We started by attending a U.S. Commercial Service (USCS) trade mission to Costa Rica and Guatemala.
 Since then we have attended Trade Winds, done Gold Key Services, and coordinated our own personalized country missions through the USCS.